fuzzywe/PROGRAMMING/IMPORTANT INTERVIEW QUESTIONS/companywise cpp interveiw questions.md

 1. **What is the difference between a normal pointer and a void pointer?**2. **What is the hash function?
 Explain with an example.**3. **What is the difference between declaration and definition?**4. **What is the difference between a constructor and a destructor in C++?**5. **How does C++ handle constructors and destructors of a class and its child class?**6. **What is the difference between a mutex and a semaphore?
 Which one would you use to protect access to an increment operation?**7. **What is the difference between a normal pointer and a void pointer?**8. **What is the hash function?
 Explain with an example.**9. **What is the difference between declaration and definition?**10. **What is the difference between a constructor and a destructor in C++?**
 For company-specific C++ interview questions, consider exploring the following resources:

-- **GeeksforGeeks:** ffers company-wise interview preparation guides, including coding questions and interview experiences.citeturn0search16- **GitHub Repositories:**  -  collection of company-wise interview questions, including those for C++ positions.citeturn0search2  -  curated list of previous interview questions at big companies and startups.citeturn0search10- **Pathrise Resources:** rovides a list of C++ interview questions from top tech companies.citeturn0search22
+- **GeeksforGeeks:** ffers company-wise interview preparation guides, including coding questions and interview experiences.citeturn0search12- **GitHub Repositories:**  -  collection of company-wise interview questions, including those for C++ positions.citeturn0search1  -  curated list of previous interview questions at big companies and startups.citeturn0search10- **Pathrise Resources:** rovides a list of C++ interview questions from top tech companies.citeturn0search2
+By thoroughly reviewing these questions and utilizing the mentioned resources, you can enhance your preparation for C++ interviews across various companies.
 By thoroughly reviewing these questions and utilizing the mentioned resources, you can enhance your preparation for C++ interviews across various companies.
 ### **Basic C++ Interview Questions:**